 The impact of the Student Wellness Center and the Blue Love programs are undeniable.
 In their first semester in 2014, they saw more than 300 students.
 In the last five and a half years, they have served more than 4,000 students and identified almost $5 million worth of helping resources.

 “The programs and services have evolved with the needs of our students,” Holmes said.
 “I like to say that we are a trauma-informed, resiliency building, data-driven service provider.
-And we definitely are a retention agent on campus, which is one of the reasons we are so happy to have Aviso come to Nash.”
+And we definitely are a retention agent on campus, which is one of the reasons we are so happy to have Watermark (formerly Aviso Retention) come to Nash.”

-“We are looking forward to seeing how Aviso empowers our student success.
-We do know already that all of these alerts that students are getting through Aviso are helpful.
+“We are looking forward to seeing how Watermark empowers our student success.
+We do know already that all of these alerts that students are getting through Watermark are helpful.
 Students are saying “Oh I’ve got to go to class because I got an alert.”
 They are reaching out to Jamal Pitt, the director of our MALE program, for academic assistance when their grades slip.
 And having that early information enables our students to be proactive.
 It also enables us as a team across campus to be proactive to support our students before they get into crisis mode.”

 Holmes is a firm believer that the Nash model can be duplicated on other community college campuses with a minimal amount of investment.
 All it takes is a willingness to write grants and to utilize the resources and human capital already in place.